Trading Card Guide: How and Where to Sell Sports Cards

 Grading Your Trading Card: PSA & SGC

-Grading is one of the most critical steps when selling sports cards so you’ll want to get familiar with how the grading system works.
 Why is this important?
 The Professional Sports Authenticator (PSA), Sports Card Guarantee (SGC), and Beckett all help people value vintage sports cards and memorabilia by authenticating them and providing uniform standards for condition.
 Your card’s grade will undoubtedly be something potential buyers will look for.

 According to PSA's 10-point grading system, each piece is assessed on a scale of 1-10.
 A card with a higher grade is more valuable.

-It’s important to first determine the stats of your cards, key players and other details mentioned above before you jump to grading your cards so you can avoid spending too much on fees, shipping and insurance.
-Some cards will simply not be worth it.
+It’s important first to determine the stats of your cards, key players, and other details mentioned above before you jump to grading your cards so you can avoid spending too much on fees, shipping, and insurance.
+Some cards will simply not be worth it…

 PSA and SGC gradings will also assist you in your search when you look at comps.
 For instance, you’ll want to check recent eBay sales with related stats, conditions, and grading to see what similar cards have sold for.